 DTE Energy has signed up 120 landowners in Branch County, which is in the middle of the state near the Indiana border.
 Plans to move out of the state’s reliably windy Thumb region for its next wind farm.

 In mid-2018 CMS Energy announced the expansion of a Gratiot County wind farm with 75 wind turbines set for installation in 2019.
 The wind park will generate up to 150 megawatts of energy.
 The park is expected to be completed by 2020

 Huron County Needs a Renewable Way Forward

-If your a student of history of Huron County, you will know that this county has always initiated its growth with use of its natural resources.
+If you’re a student of the history of Huron County, you will know that this county has always initiated its growth with the use of its natural resources.
 The tip of the Thumb was completely covered by huge virgin forests right to the water’s edge.
 Lumbering cleared the forest.
-It was “progress”, But it left the the debris that fueled massive fires of 1871 and 1881.
+It was “progress”, But it left the debris that fueled massive fires of 1871 and 1881.
 Later, there was coal in Sebewaing.
 Salt wells along the shore from Port Austin to Bay Port and stone quarry operations in Bay Port, and Grindstone City.
 Fishing in Saginaw Bay.
-Pioneer entrepreneurs like Liken, Wallace, Peer and Learned were instrumental in building Huron County.
+Pioneer entrepreneurs like Liken, Wallace, Peer, and Learned were instrumental in building Huron County.
 Agriculture was the last item in the Hurons historic economic pipeline.